What to Know Before Signing a Divorce Attorney Retainer Agreement

 • The attorney refuses to provide a written agreement

-• There is pressure to sign before you've reviewed it
+• There is pressure to sign before you have reviewed it

 • The advance fee is labeled nonrefundable without explanation